A Unified Multi-Task Semantic Communication System for Multimodal Data: Framework of Unified Semantic Communication

-In this section, we design the architecture of U-DeepSC.
-The U-DeepSC consists of the semantic/channel encoders for each modality, the unified semantic/channel decoder with light-weight task-specific heads, and the multi-exit module.
+In this section, we design the framework of U-DeepSC.
+The U-DeepSC consists of the semantic/channel encoders for each modality, and the unified semantic/channel decoder with light-weight task-specific heads.